MaterSim/PyXtal/README.md

 ### If you just want to use the code

-- Star the PyXtal project via GitHub and recommend it to your colleagues/friends
+- <a class="github-button" href="https://github.com/qzhu2017/PyXtal" data-color-scheme="no-preference: light; light: light; dark: dark;" data-show-count="true" aria-label="Star qzhu2017/PyXtal on GitHub">Star</a> the PyXtal project via GitHub and recommend it to your colleagues/friends
-- Open an issue to report the bug or address your wishlist
+- Open an <a class="github-button" href="https://github.com/qzhu2017/PyXtal/issues" data-color-scheme="no-preference: light; light: light; dark: dark;" data-show-count="true" aria-label="Issue qzhu2017/PyXtal on GitHub">Issue</a> to report the bug or address your wishlist
 - Suggestions to improve our documentation

 ### If you want to join the code development

-- Fork the repository
+- <a class="github-button" href="https://github.com/qzhu2017/PyXtal/fork" data-color-scheme="no-preference: light; light: light; dark: dark;" data-show-count="true" aria-label="Fork qzhu2017/PyXtal on GitHub">Fork</a> the repository
 - Suggest and implement new functions
 - Send us the pull request